qinsong77/RN-Expo-Starter/README.md

 ## Step by steps

-1. `pnpm dlx create-expo-stack rn-expo-starter` for init commit
+1. `pnpm dlx create-expo-stack rn-expo-starter` for init commit, base on [create-expo-stack](https://github.com/roninoss/create-expo-stack).
 2. Perfect project init setting
 3. Check the commit
-4. Utilize Shadcn/ui theme and components
+4. Utilize shadcn/ui theme and components

 ## How to update Expo and react-native